agencyenterprise/masky/README.md

 yarn deploy
 ```

-Deploys the build file to [Surge](https://surge.sh)
+Deploys the build file via GitHub pages.
+This is run automatically by CircleCI when you merge to `master`.

 ## CORS

-To set up Google buckets CORS, update the `cors.json` file and run
+The model is stored in Google Storage, which has to have CORS headers configured.
+If you want to change the CORS configuration: buckets CORS, update the `cors.json` file and run:

 ```bash
 yarn cors:set